-As always happens when something new pops up, there’s a huge pendulum shift away from the old tried and tested workout methods.
-But the more cardio training methods make up part of your workout routine, the more likely it is to be a comprehensive and balanced training program.
+As always happens when something new pops up, there’s a huge pendulum shift away from the old tried-and-tested workout methods.
+However, including other cardio training methods and working out in different heart rate zones, is likely to make your workout routine more balanced and comprehensive.

 What is LISS?

 LISS (low-intensity, steady-state) is a form of cardiovascular training performed at a steady pace during which you are be able to talk comfortably over a sustained period, usually of at least 30 minutes.